 - Clusters are dynamically scalable.

-- Fargate launch: As discussed above, fargate launch type, takes most of the responsibility from the users and takes in only the basic inputs like the CPU-type, memory and IAM policies from the user to run the application cluster.
+- Fargate launch: As discussed above, the fargate launch type, takes most of the responsibility from the users and takes in only the basic inputs like the CPU type, memory, and IAM policies from the user to run the application cluster.

 - EC2 Launch: This is a more customizable launch type.
 Users are responsible for the number of instances in the cluster, scaling their cluster, and more.
 This allows you to be more in control of your clusters which may be required for security reasons.

 Irrespective of the launch type AWS Cloudwatch is enabled for ECS and can be used for monitoring or to create alarms and events as required.

 Advantages Of ECS

 - Scalability: ECS automatically scales your applications based on demand, allowing you to easily handle changes in traffic or workload.

 - High availability: ECS provides built-in availability and fault tolerance, ensuring that your applications are always up and running.